What is Rent Well?

-Rent Well is a tenant education class that teaches individuals their rights and responsibilities when it comes to renting.
+Rent Well is a tenant education course that teaches individuals their rights and responsibilities as renters.
 The course is taught in person or on Zoom at many non-profit and service agencies in Oregon and Washington.
 This course is also available as an online eCourse that can be completed at your own pace.

-Whether you are interested in knowing your rights as a tenant, finding out how landlords might screen you for a place, or want to boost your apartment hunting skills, Rent Well is for you.
+Whether you are interested in knowing your rights as a tenant, finding out how landlords might screen you, or want to boost your apartment-hunting skills, Rent Well is for you.
 This tenant education course is broken down into 12 sections.
 In this class, you will walk through the rental process and discuss the following topics and more:

 - How laws affect your relationship with your landlord

 - Different types of housing options

 - Identifying your housing wants versus needs

 - Reviewing rental agreements